The rank of variants of nilpotent pseudovarieties: Introduction

-A pseudovariety of semigroups is a class of finite semigroups closed under taking subsemigroups, homomorphic images and finite direct products.
-The finite nilpotent semigroups, the finite Neumann-Taylor semigroups, the finite positively Engel semigroups and the finite Thue-Morse semigroups, separately constitute pseudovarieties.
-These are examples of ultimate equational definitions of pseudovarieties in the sense of Eilenberg and Sch{\"u}tzenberger \cite{Eil-Sch}.
+Each of the above classes of finite semigroups (nilpotent, Neumann--Taylor, positively Engel, Thue--Morse) constitutes a pseudovariety.
+Actually, the above descriptions are examples of ultimate equational definitions of pseudovarieties in the sense of Eilenberg and Sch{\"u}tzenberger \cite{Eil-Sch}.
 We denote them respectively by $\mathsf{MN}$, $\mathsf{NT}$, $\mathsf{PE}$ and $\mathsf{TM}$.

-In this paper, we investigate the rank of these pseudovarieties.
-We show that the pseudovariety $\mathsf{NT}$ has infinite rank and, therefore, it is non-finitely based.
+In this paper, we investigate the rank of pseudovarieties defined by Mal’cev nilpotency conditions.
+In particular, we show that the pseudovariety $\mathsf{NT}$ has infinite rank and, therefore, it is non-finitely based.